PjgZSK/learn/opengl/helloTriangle.md

 ## vertex input
 * normalized device coordinates(NDC)
-    NDC is in a small space where the x,y and z values vary from -1.0 to 1.0; all coordinates that fall outsIDe this range
+    NDC is in a small space where the x,y and z values vary from -1.0 to 1.0; all coordinates that fall outside this range
         will be discarded/clipped and won't be visible on your screen. unlike usual screen coordinates, in NDC the positive y-axis in the up-direction and the (0,0) coordinates are at the
         center of graph, instead of top-left.
 * glViewport
-    your NDC coordinates will then be transform to screen-space coordinates via the viewport transform using data you provIDed
+    your NDC coordinates will then be transform to screen-space coordinates via the viewport transform using data you provided
         with glViewport
     the resulting screen-space coordinates are then transform to fragments as inputs to your fragment shader.
     the function requires 4 coordinates for the left, bottom, right and top coordinates of your viewport rectangle. the coordinates